mother-of-all-self-hosting/ansible-role-excalidraw/docs/configuring-anki.md

 SPDX-License-Identifier: AGPL-3.0-or-later
 -->

-# Setting up Anki synchronization server
+# Setting up Excalidraw synchronization server

-This is an [Ansible](https://www.ansible.com/) role which installs [a synchronization server](https://github.com/excalidraw/excalidraw/tree/main/docs/syncserver) for [Anki](https://apps.excalidrawweb.net) to run as a [Docker](https://www.docker.com/) container wrapped in a systemd service.
+This is an [Ansible](https://www.ansible.com/) role which installs [a synchronization server](https://github.com/excalidraw/excalidraw/tree/main/docs/syncserver) for [Excalidraw](https://apps.excalidrawweb.net) to run as a [Docker](https://www.docker.com/) container wrapped in a systemd service.

-Anki is a flashcard program that helps you spend more time on challenging material, and less on what you already know.
-This role enables to run a self-hosted synchronization server, similar to what AnkiWeb.net offers.
+Excalidraw is a flashcard program that helps you spend more time on challenging material, and less on what you already know.
+This role enables to run a self-hosted synchronization server, similar to what ExcalidrawWeb.net offers.

 See the project's [documentation](https://docs.excalidrawweb.net/sync-server.html) to learn what the synchronization server does and why it might be useful to you.

-✨ Anki (暗記) means "Memorize" in Japanese.
+✨ Excalidraw (暗記) means "Memorize" in Japanese.

 >[!NOTE]
 >